bckfilip/katacoda-scenarios/test-scenario/step2.md

 `cd example`{{execute}}

-First we need to make a directory for our project, we call it app.
+Then we need to make a directory for our project, let's call it app.

 `mkdir app`{{execute}}